-A complete system is a set of main components and accessories, with clearly defined application procedures or routine,s to perform a specific duty or solve a problem.
+A complete system would be a set of main components and accessories, with clearly defined application procedures or routines to perform a specific duty, or solve a problem.

 This is completely different from an isolated product.
-Within a system, all the necessary accessories to completely install the product will be included, in accordance with the defined system installation methodology, within the system scope of application.
-A system will, most of the times, also have different system options, to allow the adaptation of the system to specific project requirements.
+Within a system there will be all the necessary accessories, to completely install the product, in accordance with the defined system installation methodology, within the system scope of application.
+A system will, most of the times, also have different system options to allow the adaptation of the system to specific project requirements.

-For example, a system for sealing façade connections, based on EPDM weatherproofing membranes, will be comprised of:
+For example, a façade connections sealing system, based on EPDM weatherproofing membranes, will be comprised of:

-- Main Component Weatherproofing membranes - Main Component Variations To the application of the system on different conditions, or according with different project requirements - Pre-fabricated pieces Corners or complete collars - Cleaner To properly clean all surfaces before installation - Primer To properly prime porous or difficult surfaces, prior to instillation - Adhesives To adhere the main components to different surfaces, or to seal main components' joints, or other details
+- Main Component Weatherproofing membranes - Main component variations Variations that allow the application of the system on different conditions, or according with different project requirements - Pre-fabricated pieces Corners or complete collars - Cleaner To proper clean all surfaces before installation - Primer To proper prime porous or difficult surfaces prior to instillation - Adhesives To adhere main components to different surfaces, or to seal main components joints, or other details

-Having a complete system, a clear definition of all its components and application methods, will significantly reduce the possibility of error or chemical incompatibilities.
-It will also make the architect's, engineer's or contractor's job much easier and safer.
+Having a complete system, a clear definition of all system components and its application method, will significantly reduce the possibility of error or chemically incompatibilities.
+It will also make the architect, engineer or contractor job much easier and safer.

-Confirming the compatibility of this system with other construction systems with it this will interact is crucial, as well as the support from the supplier / manufacturer to understand the best system option and application method for each specific project and detail - this understanding and specification may significantly reduce human error possibilities during installation or the amount of required labor.
+Confirming the compatibility of this system with other construction systems with which this will interact is crucial, as well as the support from the supplier / manufacturer to understand the best system option and application method for each specific project and detail - this understanding and specification may significantly reduce human error possibilities during installation or the amount of required labor.